 In a urinalysis, some companies not only screen for nicotine, but they might also screen for nicotine’s byproduct, cotinine.
 Cotinine is looked for a lot of time in nicotine testings because it is more stable and lasts longer in the body.
 People sometimes ask how much urine is needed for a drug test, and the answer is not much at all.
 But even with a small amount of urine, a lab technician can find tell-tale signs of nicotine use.

 Methods of Screening

 Gas chromatography uses techniques that separate particles in the urine.
-An inert gas pushed the urine through chromatographic columns, which separates aspects of the urine by affinity for different parts of the device.
-Different compounds are identified by the time it takes them to separate; this is called retention time.
+An inert gas pushes the urine through chromatographic columns, which separates aspects of the urine by affinity for different parts of the device.
+Various compounds are identified by the time it takes them to separate; this is called retention time.
 Each nicotine metabolite has a unique retention time.

 Abstinence (not using a substance) and substitution (using another person’s urine or synthetic urine) are the only ways to circumvent a GC-MS screening.
 Common rumors for circumvention (drinking water, drinking vinegar, herbal supplements) are unreliable, and most labs actively look for the intentional alteration of urine composition.

 How can a urine screening adversely affect me?